If you looking for the best smart lock for your home, you are in the right place. Here you’ll find the best smart door locks based on our tests.

 - It doesn’t offer a fingerprint scanner

-The August Wi-Fi Smart Lock comes with a DoorSense open-close sensor and retrofit August lock .and now has Wi-Fi built-in on this smart door lock model, so you won’t need to buy an $80 Connect module to link your lock to your home network.
+The August Wi-Fi Smart Lock comes with a DoorSense open-close sensor and retrofit August lock It now has Wi-Fi built-in on this smart door lock model, so you won’t need to buy an $80 Connect module to link your lock to your home network.

 The August Wi-Fi Smart Lock is also 45 percent smaller than its predecessor August models.
 This smart device works with Alexa, Siri, and Google Assistant for smart home integration and voice control.
 You’ll get keyless entry codes unlimited user access, as well as a log of every action that happens at your front door.